video

 The UK use a mixture of both metric and imperial units, depending on the context.

-The length for race might be described using metric units such as metres, but the length of a journey travel by car might be described using miles.
+But the length of a journey travelled by car might be described using miles.

 For example, road signs in the UK express using miles.